maxholi/MSIA-423-Project/README.md

 **Success criteria**: The success of the web app will be based off of two criteria: predictive power of the model and business impact.
 The dataset used to train the model is highly imbalanced, as only ~5% of the records indicate Hall of Fame players.
 Therefore, measures such as Correct Classification Rate will not be sufficient for evaluating predictive power.
 Instead, the model will evaluate the F1-score of the predictions on the Hall of Fame players, which is the harmonic mean between the Recall and Precision.
 The goal is to achieve an F1-score of at least 60%, indicating that the model makes fairly accurate classifications of Hall of Fame players.

 For the business success criteria, the goal is to increase social media following by 5% across all platforms relating to the user’s party, e.g. team, endorsement company, etc. A 5% increase in social media followers could have a high business impact, as increasing audience engagement should lead to increased customer base and sales of merchandising and products.

 ## Backlog

 Stories are listed in priority order.
 IceBox stories will be completed if there is additional time after all other items are completed.

-\+ = planned for next 2 weeks
+\+ = planned for next two weeks

 ### Theme 1: Predict Probability of Hall of Fame Induction

-**Epic 1: Data Cleaning and Aggregation (Python)**:
+** Epic 1: Data Cleaning and Aggregation (Python)**:

 	Story 1: Download Data - 0 points+